cpjobling/eg-247-textbook/_sources/fourier_transform/3/worksheet8.md

     text_representation:
       extension: .md
       format_name: markdown
-      format_version: '1.3'
+      format_version: "1.3"
       jupytext_version: 1.15.2
   kernelspec:
-    display_name: Matlab
+    display_name: MKernel
     language: matlab
-    name: matlab
+    name: mkernel
 ---

 <!-- #region slideshow={"slide_type": "slide"} -->

 (ws8)=

 # Worksheet 8

 ## To accompany Unit 4.3 Fourier Transforms for Circuit and LTI Systems Analysis

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "skip"} -->

 This worksheet can be downloaded as a [PDF file](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet8.pdf).
 We will step through this worksheet in class.

 An annotatable copy of the notes for this presentation will be distributed before the second class meeting as **Worksheet 8** in the **Week 6: Classroom Activities** section of the Canvas site.
 I will also distribute a copy to your personal **Worksheets** section of the **OneNote Class Notebook** so that you can add your own notes using OneNote.

 You are expected to have at least watched the video presentation of {ref}`ft3` of the [notes](https://cpjobling.github.io/eg-247-textbook/) before coming to class.
 If you haven't watch it afterwards!

 After class, the lecture recording and the annotated version of the worksheets will be made available through Canvas.

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->

 ## The System Function

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "subslide"} -->

 ### System response from system impulse response

 Recall that the convolution integral of a system with impulse response $h(t)$ and input $u(t)$ is

 $$h(t)*u(t)=\int_{-\infty}^{\infty}h(t-\tau)u(\tau)\,d\tau.$$

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "subslide"} -->

 We let

 $$g(t) = h(t)*u(t)$$

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "subslide"} -->

 Then by the time convolution property

 $$h(t)*u(t) = g(t) \Leftrightarrow G(\omega) = H(\omega).U(\omega)$$

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "subslide"} -->

-We call $H(\omega)$ the *system function*.
+We call $H(\omega)$ the _system function_.

 We note that the system function $H(\omega)$ and the impulse response $h(t)$ form the Fourier transform pair